armory/docs/content/en/plugins/scale-agent/release-notes/agent-service/agent-service-v-1-0-60.md

 ---

 Fixes
-* Compatibility with k8s v1.27.x  (resulted in SIGSEGV)
+* Compatibility with Kubernetes v1.27.x  (resulted in SIGSEGV)